 The cold winter months are my favorite times to use swimbaits because the trout are in shallower water.
-Every time they stock the trout it puts out a smell track that can cover several hundred acres in no time at all.
-It doesn't take long for this to stir up the big bass and get them to start biting.
+Every time they stock the trout, it puts out a smell track that can cover several hundred acres in no time.
+It takes little time for this to stir up the big bass and get them to start biting.

-During this time of year I keep several rods tied up with swimbaits.
-I'll have the Osprey on one and a Basstrix on another.
-They all have a different purpose and you'll find you will have to change your approach each day.
+During this time of year, I keep several rods tied up with swimbaits.
+So I'll have the Osprey on one and a Basstrix on another.
+They all have a different purposes, and you'll have to change your approach each day.
 The Osprey or the Basstrix are great this time of year because they aren't fast-falling baits and are highly effective in shallow water.

-Go to the main lake, near the river channel, especially if you can find a hump or rock pile, and you will be hitting the key targets.
+Go to the main lake, near the river channel, especially if you can find a hump or rock pile, and you will hit the key targets.
 You should also concentrate on main lake points.
 I back way off and fan cast to each side of the points, counting down the bait until I reach the desired depth.

-If I have fish that hit the bait but don't swallow it, I know there is a big fish in the area; then I will switch to the Optimum bait - a fast falling bait - and drag it through the area, many times enticing a vicious strike.
+If I have fish that hit the bait but don't swallow it, I know there is a big fish in the area; then I will switch to the Optimum bait - a fast-falling bait - and drag it through the area, many times enticing a vicious strike.

 You won't get nearly as many bites with the swim baits, but you will get quality fish.
 Recently, at Lake Don Pedro, my partner and I only had three bites all day, but those three fish would have weighed approximately 30 pounds.